dotnet/docs/docs/standard/base-types/character-encoding-introduction.md

 ---
 # Character encoding in .NET

 This article provides an introduction to character encoding systems that are used by .NET.
+The article explains how the <xref:System.String>, <xref:System.Char>, <xref:System.Text.Rune>, and <xref:System.Globalization.StringInfo> types work with Unicode, UTF-16, and UTF-8.

 ## The string and char types